Frequently Asked Questions

 Planning a visit to a National Park can generate many questions.
-Below are some of the more frequently asked questions, some with links to help you find the information within this website.
+Below are answers to some of the more frequently asked questions, some with links to help you find the information within this website.

 Steamtown NHS is located in downtown Scranton, Pennsylvania.
 The Park entrance is at the intersection of Lackawanna Ave. and Cliff St. Please do NOT use the park mailing address to locate the park; there is no public access from that location which is approximately 5-6 blocks from our park entrance.
 Please click for directions.